-Hong Kong – the place that kept my baggage for while I had a few days in Siem Reap.
+Hong Kong – the place that kept my baggage for a few days while I was in Siem Reap.
 Having to change flights here again on my way home, I’d planned a week in the city to break up the journey.
 But being almost 20 degrees colder than Cambodia, a huge city of towering skyscrapers and every metro station leading into a shopping mall (and I really do mean every single one); it was a culture shock in more than one sense.

 Hong Kong is a fascinating city, though requires energy to withstand the pace, which I lacked on first arrival.
 I’d come from a laid back Buddhist Cambodia where the pace was slow, so it took me an afternoon to adjust to the pace.
 As well as the price of food and goods and the endless shopping.
 At least a 3-day Oystercard for the Metro was a reasonable price.

 Staying in the popular Wan Chai district, within walking distance to the huge shopping centre of Times square, I did spend my first night wandering around admiring the lights, being shocked that it was Christmas (I’d managed to avoid this fact in Cambodia) and eating noodles in a little back street cafe.
 Despite the culture shock I found the ideal first night, seeing the lights around the Harbour from the Conference centre.